 You can use Kontractr to obtain a simple contact form that can be easily embedded on a website.
-In addition to the regular HTML code, Kontactr also provides you with an AJAX based widget code that you can embed on your website or blog.
+In addition to the regular HTML code, Kontactr also provides you with an AJAX-based widget code that you can embed on your website or blog.
 Even though you cannot customize these forms, they do come with the CAPTCHA option to secure the forms.

 In the world of WYSIWYG form builders, Jotform stands out because of the additional features it offers.
 JotForm allows you to save multiple forms, share forms through email and provides extensive video tutorials on how to create, use and share forms.

 WuFoo lets you create free forms from over 80 different templates.
 You can also customize the look of your form and view statistics on the activity of your form.
-Get notified by email or RSS everytime somebody fills out the form.
+Get notified by email or RSS every time somebody fills out the form.

 Frevvo lets you create forms with pre-defined rules.
-For example, you can hide certain sections or fields in the form depending upon the user’s response to a particular question.
-Frevvo also allows you to decide what to do after the form has been completed (redirect the user, close window, display a message etc.) and how to transfer the form data (send in an email, save as a Google spreadsheet etc.).
+For example, you can hide certain sections or fields in the form depending on the user’s response to a particular question.
+Frevvo also allows you to decide what to do after the form has been completed (redirect the user, close the window, display a message etc.) and how to transfer the form data (send in an email, save as a Google spreadsheet etc.).

 Guest author Tehseen Baweja writes about technology tools and tips at Ijaar.com.
 You can subscribe to his feeds to read more good stuff.
-You can also write a guest article and share your favorite web tools.